codecyanic/tinymail/README.md

 - Support for IDLE (push notifications)
 - Ability to reply to emails
 - Ability to specify allowed domains/hosts
+- Error handling on the frontend
+- Optional manual configuration
+- Keyboard navigation

 ## Acknowledgments